Hours (David Bowie album): Promotion

-Bowie promoted the album on the Hours Tour, which consisted of eight shows; it commenced on 23 August 1999 and ended three months later on 12 December.
+Bowie promoted the album on the Hours Tour, which ran eight shows from 23 August to 12 December 1999.
 The first date of the tour—Bowie's first live set since the end of the Earthling Tour—was a performance at Manhattan Center Studios for VH1's Storytellers series.
-Of his appearance, VH1 executive producer Bill Flanagan stated: "This is going to be the best thing that VH1 has ever shown.
+VH1 executive producer Bill Flanagan said: "This is going to be the best thing that VH1 has ever shown.
 Scratch that, this is probably the best thing you're going to see on TV this year."
 Broadcast in edited form on 18 October, the full performance was later released in 2009 as VH1 Storytellers.
 The Storytellers performance was also Bowie's final work with Gabrels, one of his regular collaborators since the formation of Tin Machine in 1988; Plati took over as bandleader.
 After Bowie's death in 2016, Gabrels said of his departure:

-Personnel-wise, the tour consisted of returning members from the Earthling Tour, although drummer Zack Alford was replaced with Campbell.
+Personnel-wise, the tour consisted of returning members from the Earthling Tour, although the drummer Zack Alford was replaced with Campbell.
 Starting in late September, Bowie made numerous television appearances to promote Hours, including on The Howard Stern Show, Late Show with David Letterman, Late Night with Conan O'Brien, Chris Evans' TFI Friday and Saturday Night Live.
 During the tour he primarily played in small venues, save for one appearance at the NetAid benefit concert at Wembley Stadium in late October.
 Performances from the tour were later released on Something in the Air (Live Paris 99) and David Bowie at the Kit Kat Klub (Live New York 99), as part of the Brilliant Live Adventures series (2020–2021).

 Songs played during the tour included Hours material, various hits such as "Life on Mars?"
 (1971) and "Rebel Rebel" (1974), as well as tracks Bowie had not played in decades, such as "Drive-In Saturday" (1973) and "Word on a Wing".
-On performing the Hours material, returning pianist Mike Garson found the material was better live, telling Buckley he thought the studio recordings were "underdeveloped".
+The returning pianist Mike Garson found the Hours material was better live, telling Buckley he thought the studio recordings were "underdeveloped".
 This sentiment was echoed by Pegg, who viewed the Hours tracks as the highlights of the shows.
 Additionally, Bowie revived his 1966 single "Can't Help Thinking About Me", marking the first time since 1970 Bowie had performed any of his pre-Space Oddity material.
 Bowie re-recorded the song in the studio a year later for the Toy project.